-\section{1.
-Introduction}
+\section{Introduction}

-Since the release of ChatGPT, the development of Chinese Large Language Models (LLMs) has advanced rapidly, resulting in the emergence of several influential base models, including ChatGLM \cite{glm}, LLaMa \cite{llama}, and BaiChuan \cite{baichuan}.
-These models excel in fluent Chinese dialogue and comprehension of complex contexts and user intentions.
-Additionally, domain-specific Chinese LLMs such as Medical LLMs \cite{zhongjing, huatuo}, Legal LLMs \cite{lawgpt, lawyerllama}, and Financial LLMs \cite{xuanyuan} have emerged, showcasing exceptional domain-specific conversational abilities and meeting diverse user needs.
+Since the release of ChatGPT, the development of Chinese Large Language Models (LLMs) has accelerated, resulting in influential models like ChatGLM \citep{glm}, LLaMa \citep{llama}, and BaiChuan \citep{baichuan}.
+These models excel in fluent Chinese dialogue and understanding complex user intentions.
+Additionally, domain-specific LLMs, such as Medical \citep{zhongjing, huatuo}, Legal \citep{lawgpt, lawyerllama}, and Financial LLMs \citep{xuanyuan}, have emerged, demonstrating strong capabilities in their respective fields.